 Any student may request to audit a course.
 In order to audit a course, you must register for the course, obtain permission from the instructor, and ask the instructor to sign the Course Audit Approval form.
-Submit this form along with a petition to the INI AAO for approval from the entire advisor committee and the INI Director.
-If approved, the INI AAO will send the form to The HUB for processing.
+Submit this form along with a petition to the INI Academic and Student Services team for approval from the entire advisor committee and the INI Director.
+If approved, the INI Academic and Student Services team will send the form to The HUB for processing.
 Once approved, the Course Audit declaration cannot be reversed.